raifazhar/CC-project/README.md

 ## 📚 Documentation

 - 📄 [Bison Grammar](SSC_Bison_Grammar.md) — Details of the Bison grammar used for parsing SSC.
+- 📄 [Bison Grammar](ASTLogic.md) — Details of the LLVM used for SSC.
 - 📄 [Compiler Documentation](SSC_Compiler_Documentation.md) — Internal architecture and compilation pipeline.
 - 📄 [Build Table](BUILD_TABLE.md) — Overview of files generated during the build process.